kmarkus/rFSM/doc/README.txt

       In many cases this function shall run for a longer period until some event occurs.
-To allow the rFSM core to check for events in between and possibly execute a transition, the doo function must give up control.
+To allow the rFSM core to check for events in between and possibly execute a transition, the =doo= function must give up control.
 This can be done by calling

       =rfsm.yield()=

-      (Note: this currently only an alias to =coroutine.yield=)
+      (Note: this currently is only an alias to =coroutine.yield=)

       The following example illustrates this: